jagadeesh-2006/calculator/README.md

 # calculator
-this is my first small thing which i have learnt.
+this is my first small thing which i have learnt using html,css,javascript